twstokes/dynamicLoader/README.md

 **To use:**

 1. A version of the image should be created for each size: e.g. image-xs.jpg through image-lg.jpg
-2. Add a special class to all images you want dynamic (this example uses adaptive-image)
+2. Add a special class to all images you want dynamic (this example uses .adaptive-image)
 3. Set the src-basename and src-ext attributes

 <pre><code>